Travel Information Slovenia

 Fines:

-Traffic violations such as speeding, failing to comply with the mandatory headlight requirement, or driving without a vignette can be penalised with heavy fines.
+Traffic offences such as speeding, failure to comply with the compulsory use of headlights, or driving without a vignette can be punished with heavy fines.

 Vignette and Toll Slovenia

-Vehicles with a permitted gross vehicle weight of up to 3.5 t GVW require a digital vignette in Slovenia.
-With this you can use all the country's expressways and motorways.
-Vehicles with a gross vehicle weight of over 3.5 t GVW pay a distance-based toll and require a DarsGo transponder for this purpose.
-Further information on the toll in Slovenia can be found in our guide.
+Vehicles with a maximum permissible gross weight of up to 3.5 t GVW require a digital vignette in Slovenia.
+With this, you can use all the country's expressways and motorways.
+Vehicles with a gross weight of over 3.5 t GVW pay a distance-based toll and require a DarsGo transponder for this.
+Further information about the toll in Slovenia can be found in our guide.

-The digital vignette for Slovenia can be purchased online from us in just a few clicks.
-This way you can embark on your travels in Slovenia without a care and enter the country directly.
-Alternatively, vignettes are also available on-site at designated points of sale.
+The digital vignette for Slovenia can be purchased online from us with just a few clicks.
+This way you can begin your travels in Slovenia without a care and enter the country directly.
+Alternatively, vignettes are also available on-site at designated sales points.

 Charging and Refuelling in Slovenia

 The refuelling in Slovenia is straightforward.
 The network of petrol stations is particularly dense in cities and along motorways.
-But even in more rural areas you will find plenty of opportunities to refuel.
+But you will also find plenty of refuelling options in more rural areas.
 Fuel is usually slightly cheaper than in Western Europe.
-You can typically pay with cash (Euro), credit card, and mobile payment methods.
+You can typically pay with cash (Euro), credit card and mobile payment methods.

 There is also a steadily growing network of charging stations for electric vehicles.
-These can be found mainly in cities and along the main transport routes.
+These are found mainly in cities and along the main traffic routes.
 To use them, you normally need a charging card or an app from the respective provider.
-It is best to find out before your trip where you can charge your electric vehicle and plan sufficient breaks for this.
+It is best to find out before your trip where you can charge your electric car and plan enough breaks for this.

 Travelling in Slovenia: Safety and Health